HomeArticles > An inside look into arts and culture in Canberra

 Nestled within the cultural tapestry of Canberra lies the serene oasis of the National Gallery of Australia’s Sculpture Garden, where modern sculptures coexist with nature.
 Visitors can immerse themselves in an outdoor gallery experience unlike any other.
 The garden offers a tranquil setting, inviting guests to unwind as they explore a collection of contemporary artworks.

-Visitors who are planning a trip later in 2024 will be able to be among the first to witness Ouroboros, a commission by Lindy Lee to commemorate the National Gallery’s 40th anniversary.
+Witness the breathtaking Ouroboros, a commission by Lindy Lee to commemorate the National Gallery’s 40th anniversary.

 Immerse yourself in indigenous art and storytelling

-Reconnect with the land and learn about First Nations’ culture with Dhawura Tours and Traditional Owners Aboriginal Corporation.
-If you're visiting our iconic national attractions, make sure to go on the Ngala tours at the National Arboretum Canberra or the Yeribee Tour at the Australian Parliament House.
+Reconnect with the land and learn about First Nations’ culture with Dhawura Tours and Traditional Owners Aboriginal Corporation or the Yeribee Tour at the Australian Parliament House.

 Take something special home with you from Art Mark Gallery in Red Hill, specialising in high quality ethically sourced Aboriginal art and design.